-Chickens are not much of picky eaters.
-Their perception and priorities when it comes to food are different from most creatures.
-Most creatures care about what food actually tastes good for them.
+Chickens are not very picky eaters.
+Their approach to food and dietary preferences differ significantly from many other animals.
+Most creatures care about what food tastes good for them.
 In chickens’ case, they are more visual eaters.
 Meaning, they see something, they take a look if it’s edible, and then peck!
 So, can chickens eat corn husks?

 Corn and Chickens

-Corn has been something quite famous for its nutrients, availability, and price.
-Corn, along with rice, and wheat are some of the world’s most needed and popular food crops.
+Corn has become quite famous for its nutrients, availability, and price.
+Corn, along with rice and wheat, are some of the world’s most essential and popular food crops.

 In most places, these crops are the area’s staple food.
 Rice, for example, is a staple food for a lot of locations all over the world.
 These crops built their reputations as they provide satisfaction and the daily nutrients the body needs.

 For chickens, they can eat many things, but like humans, they also need to watch how much they eat.
-Chickens can eat corn but in moderation.
 Corn has a yellow pigmentation that can help in the yolks of your hens.
 However, feeding your chickens with too much corn can affect their health.
 Corn can cause a fatty build-up resulting in your chickens becoming overweight.

 While corn can be the easier option because of its affordable price, and its instant provision of carbohydrates for your chicken, it has a low nutritional benefit count.
 In short, corn is suitable for providing carbohydrates and an energy charge to your flock, but corn does not have much to offer in terms of the overall nutritional value.

-Corns are high in calories and often cause fat development for animals that eat out of the suggested intake amount.
+Corn is high in calories and can lead to fat development in animals that consume it in excessive amounts.
 And so, too much of them can cause health issues to your flock.
 With excess corn intake, your chickens can mindlessly accumulate empty carbohydrates.

-These empty nutrients can cause them to become overweight and, at the same time, undernourished.
+These empty calories can cause them to become overweight and, simultaneously, undernourished.
 Obesity can cause several diseases and will leave your flock vulnerable to sickness and health complications.

 All About Corn Husks

-Corn husks are the outer layer or cover we see in corn.
+husks are the outer protective layer that encases a corn cob.
 People don’t pay much attention to them and are often neglected because people are often more focused on the star of the night, which is the kernel!